RVerse-Tutorials/QmdReport/README.md

 * I worked out how to use child Rmds.
 * I put tables separate from figures.
 * I tried having appendices as a "part" using `appendices: ` in the `_quarto.yml` but when I added a cross-ref to a chapter it wouldn't build to Word.
 So had to get rid of that.
+* Only one chapter per qmd :( I posted as an issue https://github.com/quarto-dev/quarto-cli/issues/1712 This is a big problem.
+Often you don't know ahead of time how many chapters you need.

 ## Aug 5 22 update